chinchi-hsu/QuickSortWorstCase/README.md

 * Array 1: *1, 2, ..., n*
 * Array 2: *n, n - 1, ..., 1*

-Hence, the problem aims *to modify Quick Sort to avoid O(n^2) time complexity in the worst case*
+Our goal aims to modify Quick Sort to avoid the worst case as much as possible.

 ## Solution

 Randomness is introduced to solve the problem.
-The solution is simple:
 Rather than select the pivot with a fixed position (e.g. the lowest or highest index) of a sub-array, we choose the pivot *uniformly at random*.